lizmat/articles/towards-more-coverage-1.md

 ## Test::Coverage
 So now there's [`Test::Coverage`](https://raku.land/zef:lizmat/Test::Coverage).
 You can install that with zef: `zef install Test::Coverage`.

-And using it as a module developer in the root directory of a distribution, is as easy as adding a `coverage.rakutest` file in a (possibly new) `xt` directory.
+Use this as a module developer by adding a `coverage.rakutest` file in a (possibly new) `xt` directory in the root directory of a distribution.

 And then add these lines to it:
 ```raku